 - Visually appealing.

 - Responsive on older hardware, while also being compatible with newer hardware.

-- Compatible with but not requiring 3D acceleration.
+- Compatible with, but not requiring, 3D acceleration.

 - Compatible with freedesktop.org and Linux file system hierarchy standards.